 The Russian government has historically placed limitations on the ability of foreign persons to own and invest in companies that operate in Russia, and such restrictions have already and will continue to be increased as the ongoing conflict between Russia and Ukraine continues.
-For a discussion of the recently-enacted sanctions, see Item 5-Operating and Financial Review and Prospects-Recent Developments-The Conflict Between Russia and Ukraine.
-For a discussion of the laws already enacted affecting foreign investment, see Exhibit 99.2-Regulation of Telecommunications-Regulation of Telecommunications in Russia-Other, including the Deoffshorization Law, where since VEON Ltd. is incorporated in Bermuda (which is considered an "offshore" jurisdiction for purposes of the Deoffshorization Law), our operating subsidiary in Russia is prohibited from participating in new state and municipal procurement procedures in Russia.
+For a discussion of the recently-enacted sanctions, see Operating and Financial Review and Prospects-Recent Developments after year end 2021-The Conflict Between Russia and Ukraine, including the Deoffshorization Law, where since VEON Ltd. is incorporated in Bermuda (which is considered an "offshore" jurisdiction for purposes of the Deoffshorization Law), our operating subsidiary in Russia is prohibited from participating in new state and municipal procurement procedures in Russia.

 There is also a law restricting foreign investment in Kazakhstan.
-The national security law of Kazakhstan states that a foreign company or individual cannot directly or indirectly own more than a 49% stake in an entity that carries out telecommunications activities as an operator of long-distance or international communications or owns fixed communication lines without the consent of the Ministry of Digital Development, Innovation and Aerospace Industry and national security authorities in Kazakhstan.
-For more information, see Exhibit 99.2-Regulation of Telecommunications-Regulation of Telecommunications in Kazakhstan.
+The national security law of Kazakhstan states that a foreign company or individual cannot directly or indirectly own more than a 49% stake in an entity that carries out telecommunications activities as an operator of long-distance or international communications or owns fixed communication lines without the consent of the Ministry of Digital Development, Innovation and Aerospace Industry and national security authorities in Kazakhstan..